PennDS/website/README.md

-# website
+# Website
-Repository for website files
+Repository for website files.
+Currently Barry is developing in Javascript.
+Message him if you would like to assist